 - Directly pays the bill sent from the energy provider.
 This choice coupled with the vendor information and the account information will lead to a payment being made to the vendor for the eligible applicant's account.
 For non-heating electric, the applicant is eligible for a PB benefit only if the vendor is a participating PB vendor.
 If they are serviced by a nonparticipating PB vendor, they are directed to contact the electric vendor for participation in that vendor's Commitment to Community program. - When applicants prove they pay their own heating costs, but do not provide documentation of the costs at the time of application, leave the application in "Pending-Unextracted" status.
-Obtain the applicant's dated signature on the Certification Page to obtain permission to contact the vendor to gather the fuel costs on behalf of the applicant.
 If the worker is still unable to gather the costs, process the application with "zero" fuel costs.
-An HE+ System Note is required to explain the reason for the "zero" cost entry.

-- Rental payment includes energy costs in the monthly rent payment and the household does not receive rental assistance.
+An HE+ System Note is required to explain the reason for the "zero" cost entry. - Rental payment includes energy costs in the monthly rent payment and the household does not receive rental assistance.
 This choice will result in a check being issued to the eligible applicant based on a proxy amount for the heat/electric costs.
 For non-heating electric costs, the applicant is eligible for a PB benefit only if the vendor providing electricity to this dwelling is a participating PB vendor. - Separate payment is made to the landlord, mobile home park owner, or no direct account with a vendor.
 This choice will result in a check being issued to the eligible applicant based on a proxy amount for the heat/electric costs.
 For non-heating electric costs, the applicant is eligible for a PB benefit only if the vendor providing electricity to this dwelling is a participating PB vendor. - Do not pay.
 Energy included in the monthly rent when residing in government-assisted housing, renters who pay neither rent nor heating/electric costs because of an in-kind rental arrangement, or renters who do not have a direct pay relationship and do not make any payment toward the energy cost(s) per the lease/rental agreement.
 This choice will result in no benefit being provided to the applicant, because they do not have an energy burden.